-The HKICPA has issued a number of standards and amendments to HKFRSs that are first effective for the current accounting period of the Sub-Fund.
-Of these, the following developments are relevant to the Sub-Fund's financial statements.
+The HKICPA has issued a number of new HKFRSs and amendments to HKFRSs that are first effective for the current accounting period of the Sub-Fund.
+None of these standards or amendments impact on the accounting policies of the Sub-Fund.